Aviation Insurance Market: Historically Soft

 Key Takeaways:

-• Aviation insurance premiums for business jets are at historic lows.
+• Aviation insurance premiums for some aircraft classes, particularly business jets, are at historic lows due to increased competition in the market.

 See a mistake?
 Contact us.